j-guyon/CommandSchedulerBundle/Resources/doc/index.md

   - Manually execute a command (It will be launched during the next `scheduler:execute`, regardless of the cron expression)
   - Unlock a task (if the lock is due to an unrecoverable error for example)

-When creating a new scheduling, you can provide your commands arguments and options as follows:
+When creating a new scheduling, you can provide your commands arguments and options exactly as you wold do from the console.
+Remember to use quotes when using arguments and options that includes white spaces.
-  - **Arguments:** `argument-name="my value"`
-        You can use single quotes, or ignore quotes when there is no white spaces in the value.
-This differs the way a command is called directly from the console (here you HAVE to specify the argument's name)
-  - **Options:** `--option-name="my value"`
-        You can use single quotes, or ignore quotes when there is no white spaces in the value.
-  - **Flags (options):** `--my-flag`
-        This will result in setting the 'my-flag' option to `true`.

 After that, you have to set (every few minutes, it depends of your needs) the following command in your system :
 ``` bash